Thursday August 19th, 2021, 0620-1800

 8622 gain, 7257 loss

-I planned to do at least 20 miles this day, which would put me at a nice-sounding private cabin that allows hikers.
+I planned to do at least 20 miles this day, which would put me at a nice private cabin that allows hikers to crash.
 The walking was pretty easy starting out, with wide soft tread and even some switchbacks.
 I’d heard the areas around Hanover were nice because Dartmouth college helps maintain the trail, as well as using it for their own enjoyment, as it should be.

 Then I started going through lots of farm fields, which left me absolutely drenched from all the grass and wildfowers I had to push through.
 Some of the fields were incredibly overgrown, head-high.
-With the predominant flow of traffic going the other direction, the thickets were all laid so that they opposed me.
-I felt like I was wrestling wet scarecrows trying to get through.
+With the predominant flow of traffic going the other direction, the thickets were laid so that they opposed me.
+I felt like I was wrestling wet scarecrows.

 I passed 35 NOBOs today but not surprisingly, it was pretty quiet for large chunks of time and space.
 They almost always come in waves of 6 to 8 (the size allotment of most shelters), so it doesn’t seem like that many overall.
 Not one had an umbrella, all looking at me like I was the funny one.
 Poor dears, they just haven’t figured things out yet.
 I don’t know how anyone can wear rain jackets and ponchos in this heat.
 I would be miserable.
 I managed to keep the umbrella up all day, so my upper half stayed dry and I felt very comfortable in only my dress.